 This is definitely one area where I have noticed real improvements over a relatively short period of time.
 The pants available today are definitely far more comfortable than their older compatriots.

-The biggest difference I have noticed is in the material make-up, I personally find hiking pants construction much more comfortable these days and seemingly getting more and more so as every year goes by.
+The biggest difference I have noticed is in the material make-up, I personally find the material used in hiking pants to be much more comfortable these days, and seemingly getting more and more so as every year goes by.

 So, this is a buying guide of course so I want to add some notes on what to look for when trying to choose the best hiking pants for your needs.

 Moving back to buying advice, there are several things to think about but overall, let’s start with the good news.

 For an average hiker doing average day hiking, I don’t think you need to break the bank for a decent pair of hiking pants.
 We’ll look at price in more detail further below but I though a short note on that would be good, it’s nice to get started on a positive note 🙂

 Before getting into the detail of what to look for when choosing your hiking pants, the first thing you should think about, is where you go hiking.
 This is probably the primary determining factor in choosing hiking pants.

 For example, if you’re an average weekend day hiker in temperate climates, then a relatively standard pair of hiking pants, combined with rain pants, should see you good most if not all of the year round.

 If however, you hike in predominantly warm conditions, say a desert climate like in parts of California and Nevada, then you may only want a light pair of hiking pants that can convert into shorts.

 If you’re planning to visit a jungle for some hiking in the near future, then you may have other things to consider, e.g. bugs and so on.